brunoargolo/xlsx-stream-reader/README.md

 ======

+This is a fork of https://github.com/daspawn/xlsx-stream-reader#readme

+I upgraded some packages and added a config option to allow you to choose your tmp folder.

+this is usefull for AWS LAMBDA where /tmp only has 512mb, so you can mount an EFS volume to say /mnt/tmp and use that directory with unlimited space.

 Memory efficinet minimalist streaming XLSX reader that can handle piped streams as input.
 Events are emmited while reading the stream.